JignasP/Alien-Attacker/README.md

 This is a web-browser based game

-you can play the game on : https://jignasp.github.io/Alien-Attacker/
+you can play the game on : https://jignasp.github.io/Alien-Attacker/ and https://tintedfireglass.github.io/Alien-Attacker/

 # How to play

-Download the index.html file and open it in your web browser or open the website https://jignasp.github.io/Alien-Attacker/ or https://tintedfireglass.github.io/Alien-Attacker/
+Download the index.html file and open it in your web browser or open the website from the links given above

 There is no need to download the assets to play the game as the assets are pulled from imgur